souhaibelh/DevOps/README.md

 # DevOps
 A DevOps-focused project demonstrating Dockerized microservices with CI/CD pipelines and Terraform deployment to Azure.
-Both the Flask (Python) and Spring Boot (Java) services are minimal — the project highlights **infrastructure automation and delivery workflows**.
+Both the Flask (Python) and Spring Boot (Java) services are minimal, the project highlights **infrastructure automation and delivery workflows**.

 ## Table of Contents
 - [About](#about)